 Similar to other music apps, Deezer offers on-screen lyrics and exclusive interviews with upcoming artists.

 The free Deezer plan is only available on mobile devices.
-If you also want the capability to stream on your computer or video game platform, you need to choose a different app.
+If you also want the capability to stream on your computer or video game platform, you need to choose a different mobile app.

 Some Deezer reviews also state this app is ideal for Google Home users and Sonos owners with their premium Hi-Fi option.

 You can stream more than 100 curated music stations on Slacker.
 Once you find a station you like, it can be customized for your song preferences.
 You can give the songs you like an Upvote and ban the songs you dislike.
 It’s also possible to stream news stations and even get weather updates on the Slacker app too.

 If you like a song or station, you can also share your like with your friends on social media too.

 In addition to the regular curated music channels that every music app offers, Slacker offers these unique choices two: